About the Special Collection

 There is also a complete collection of Edmund Wilson's books, most of which are first editions.
 There are also rare items such as Christmas cards that Wilson personally designed.

 Special Collections holds hundreds of miniature books, including all 48 volumes by the renowned miniature book printer Achille St. Onge (1913-1978).
 They are printed on hand-woven rag paper, edged in gold, with decorative papers, and bound in many different colored leathers.
 Among them is "Robert Hutchings Goddard: Father of the Space Age", which was flown on board Apollo 11 for America's first moon landing on July 20, 1969; it was the first book on the moon.
-Another is "The Rose Garden of Omar Khayyam," which is the smallest book ever printed using movable type.
+Another is "The Rose Garden of Omar Khayyam," which at one time was the smallest book ever printed using movable type.

 The Special Collections area also holds many other items.
 For example, the collection contains nine orderly books of the 3rd Pennsylvania Regiment from the Revolutionary War.
 In addition, we have a few cuneiform tablets, a piece of papyrus, and a paper scroll.
 There are also many William Blake facsimiles and numerous first editions of books.

 The items in this collection do not circulate, but may be examined upon request.